Short hierarchically hyperbolic groups I: uncountably many coarse median structures: Blowup materials from short structures

-Our goal in this Section is to show that, given a short HHG, one can produce new short HHG structures, by extracting certain squid materials and then invoking Theorem~\ref{thm:squidification}.
-We start by showing that short HHG and the class of groups admitting squid materials actually coincide. \begin{prop} A short HHG $(G,\ov X)$ admits squid materials, with support graph $\ov X$ and whose extensions are those from Axiom~\ref{short_axiom:extension}. \end{prop}
+Here we prove that short HHG and the class of groups admitting blowup materials actually coincide. \begin{prop} A short HHG $(G, \ov X, \W)$ admits blowup materials, with support graph $\ov X$ and whose extensions are those from Axiom~\ref{short_axiom:extension}. \end{prop}

-\begin{proof} We check that $G$ satisfies all points of Definition~\ref{defn:squid_material}, for suitable choices of quasimorphisms and gates.
+\begin{proof} We check that $G$ satisfies all points of Definition~\ref{defn:squid_material}.
+We shall introduce all the relevant data (such as quasimorphisms, gates, and so on) along the proof, and they will be $G$-equivariant by construction.

 \textbf{\eqref{squid_material:graph}} By Axiom~\eqref{short_axiom:graph}, $\ov X$ is triangle- and square-free, and none of its connected components is a point.
 Now, $G$ acts on $\ov X$, as the latter is a $G$-invariant subgraph of $X$.
 Furthermore, the action of $G$ on $X$ has finitely many $G$-orbits of links of simplices.
 This means, in particular, that there are finitely many orbits of edges of $\ov{X}$, as whenever $v$ and $w$ are $\ov{X}$-adjacent then $\{v,w\}=\link(\Delta)$ for any simplex of the form $\Delta=\{(x), (y)\}$, where $x\in (L_v)^{(0)}$ and $y\in (L_w)^{(0)}$.